Arts - North Yukon Region

 Most sewn goods are made from caribou or moose skin, and trimmed with wild-trapped rabbit, marten or beaver fur.
 Caribou antler appears in an amazing number of forms, from hair clips and buttons to sculptures made from an entire antler, their natural curves outlining scenes of dog-sled teams, howling wolves or ravens.

-And if you’re in need of some souvenir inspiration, browse through collections of over 150 featured artists.
-It’s like a gallery crawl you can do from the comfort of your couch.
+And if you’re in need of some souvenir inspiration, browse through listings of over 120 featured artists.